joemoose/dungeoneers.d20/docs/appendix-c-mounts.md

 ## Traveling

-You can travel twice as fast as walking while mounted and riding along roads or across easy, flat terrain, such as grasslands.
-If on any other terrain, mounted travel is the same speed as on foot.
+While mounted and riding along roads or across easy, flat terrain, such as grasslands, you can travel twice as fast as walking.
+On any other terrain, mounted travel is the same speed as on foot.

-In some terrain, such as trackless mountainsides or dark, underground tunnels, it may be impossible for mounts to traverse it unless specifically bred or trained for the environment.
+In some terrain, such as trackless mountainsides or dark, underground tunnels, it may be impossible for mounts to traverse unless they are specifically bred or trained for the environment.

 ## Conflict

 While mounted, a rider has a combat advantage over opponents on foot.
-No disengage save is required when retreating on a mount if your zone contains only opponents on foot.
+If your zone contains only opponents on foot, no disengage save is required when retreating on a mount.

-If charging to attack while mounted, your damage is doubled after first reducing it by the opponent’s armor rating.
+If you charge to attack while mounted, your damage is doubled.

 ## Morale